Enhance your practice with herbal extracts

 Vivienne will make the following extracts in the class.
 Participants will get to handle and try out these extracts.

-1. Infused oils: the whole process, including infused oil samples to bring home.
+1. Infused oils: the whole process.
 Vivienne will make two different infused oils for two contrasting uses to help students to compare and contrast the different oils and understand how they would be of benefit in their clinic.

 5. Herbal infusions (therapeutic strength herbal teas)…including tea-tastings.